 excellent site from Morris Rosenthal providing well reasoned advice on the subject is www.fonerbooks.com

-are circumstances that warrant self-publishing.
-Self-publishing is a viable option to traditional publishing and appropriate for informed authors.
+involved.
+There are circumstances that warrant self-publishing.
+Self-publishing is a viable option to other forms of publishing and appropriate for many

 Although times are changing, some publishers will not consider publishing a previously self-published work.
 Some elitist book reviewers will not accept a